DerSpeedMann/UnturnedStorePluginChecker/README.md

             workshopChecker.checkWorkshopItems(workshopItems, workshopCheckCompleted);
         }

-        // is successful if all required mods are loaded and if the server ip is allowed to access all files private static void workshopCheckCompleted(bool success, List<WorkshopItem> workshopsData) {
+        // is successful if the server ip is allowed to access all workshop files private static void workshopCheckCompleted(bool success, List<WorkshopItem> workshopsData) {
             // the WorkshopItem list contains the results of every single workshop item checked